Edge Intelligence for 6G and Massive IoT

 The talk introduces physico-mental and psycho-neural isomorphisms, linking physical object properties to mental images and neural patterns.
 A mathematical framework, based on space-time clouds, describes sensory signal processing and the dynamic interaction between mental images and physical origins.
 This approach underpins a novel concept of cyber-physical systems, unifying cyberspace and physical space for efficient system design and control.

 Biography Ihor Lubashevsky received his M.S. degree from the Moscow Institute (University) of Physics and Technology in 1978, his Ph.D. in semiconductor physics from the same university in 1980, and his Doctor of Science degree (Habilitation in Physics & Mathematics) in synergetics from Lomonosov Moscow State University in 1993.
 After graduation, his research focused on self-organization phenomena, including human behavior and cognition.
 From 1981 to 2010, he worked as a Lead Research Fellow at the Prokhorov General Physics Institute of the Russian Academy of Sciences and as a Professor at the Moscow Technical University of Radio Engineering, Electronics, and Automation.
 From 2010 to 2021, he was a Professor at the University of Aizu (Aizu-Wakamatsu, Japan).
 Since 2021, he has been a Professor at the Tikhonov Moscow Institute of Electronics and Mathematics, National Research University Higher School of Economics.
-He has authored over hundred academic papers and six monographs.
+He has authored over a hundred academic papers and six monographs.